Exploring macOS Virtualization

 With the new Virtualization framework there a few things that have changed since the Intel days.
 With Apple Silicon and the new Virtualization framework:

-- There is no secure enclave
+- There is no Secure Enclave

 - No TouchID